Sign up for our free newsletter.

 Which apps do lawyers like to use?
-For our summer download, A Matter of Time, National Purchasing Partners (NPP) identified a list of 20 — many of them free — for document review and markup, scanning, recording, note-taking, time-tracking and much more.
-For this week’s Friday Five, we take a closer look at five of the iPhone and iPad apps aimed at revving up your practice’s productivity.
+For our summer 2013 download, A Matter of Time, National Purchasing Partners (NPP) identified a list of 20 — many of them free — for document review and markup, scanning, recording, note-taking, time-tracking and much more.
+Here’s a a closer look at five of the iOS apps aimed at revving up your practice’s productivity.

 1. SignNow.
 This free app has so many practical applications for busy attorneys, it’s a shoe-in for the number-one spot.
 Whether you’re signing a letter of representation or powers of attorney, or closing a real estate transaction, with this app on your iPad or iPhone, you can sign documents anywhere or get anyone’s signature.
 It can be a real life-saver if you’re out of town on business, or dealing with family matters, too.
 Simply upload any PDF or Word doc from your email, Dropbox or camera, then sign with your finger and email the signed document, or save it to a free SignNow account.
 You can also use it to fill in PDF forms, turn a picture into a PDF, and get signatures from clients online or on their mobile devices.